 - Things to Consider: Remember, elevators may not function, and electric doors may not open in the event of an emergency; make sure to map out escape routes in which you take the stairs (or wheelchair ramps) rather than elevators.
 Consider carrying a small flashlight with you at all times in case the lights go out and you need to find your way through dark hallways or stairwells.
 Phone lines may also go down, so don't rely on calling someone to come pick you up.
 Have your Emergency/First Aid Kit available to take with you.

 - Serious Emergencies: Natural disasters, political upheaval, and terrorism are some of the events the U.S. State Department considers to be serious emergencies or crises.
-When they occur, your university officials will relate a plan of action, which all students should follow as well as additional support information.
-If you are not sure about the situation, contact your international student coordinator immediately.
+When they occur, a task force is set up in Washington D.C. to deal with the situation and provide assistance to U.S. citizens abroad.

 3. Who Can Help You?